oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Open issues

-*   what properties can be configured on vf- vlan, mtu, qos, custom properties?
+*   what properties can be configured on VF- vlan, mtu, qos, custom properties?
 *   should passthrough network be always required?
 *   can passthrough network be management, display or migration network?
 *   consider having max_vfs and sriov_supported properties on the nic host, so the user won't have to wait for the error message to see there is a problem.
+*   there is an issue that the mac address of a VF is re-generated after each host reboot.
+*   are labels on sr-iov enabled nic supported?
+*   is label on passthrough network supported?

 <Category:Feature> <Category:Networking>